uutzinger/rtsp_server/README.md

 ```
 $Env:PATH > path_backup.txt
 ```
-Do not repeat the above if gstreamer does not work otherwise you will loose your backup.
+Do not repeat the above, otherwise you will loose your backup.

 Start powershell as Administrator:
 ```
 Start-Process powershell -Verb runAs
 ```
-In the new Window add gstreamer path to current system path:
+In the new Window add gstreamer path to current system path.
+Make sure gstreamer is installed in that folder first:
 ```
 setx /M PATH "$ENV:PATH;C:\gstreamer\1.0\msvc_x86_64\bin"
 ```
-If anything went wrong, you can revert to your backed up plan by entering the text in the backup file into the setx command line between then quotation marks.
+If anything went wrong, you can revert to your backed up plan by entering the text in the backup file into the setx command line between then quotation marks above.

 ## Network
 Plug the server into your network.

 If you connect the server directly to your client with a wired cable, the address is ```hostname.local```.

-If both obtain IP through DHCP then the address is just hostname.
+If both obtain IP through DHCP then the address is just ```hostname```.

 If you use static IP on the server and client then your hostname will be something like 10.TE.AM.11.